octanner/ios-team/swift-style-guide.md

 ## Explicit references to `self`

-Explicit references to `self` should only take place in closures and when the language requires it.
+Explicit references to `self` should only take place when the language requires it.

 ```swift
 struct Person {